Skip to content

 Plantar fasciitis occurs when the plantar fascia breaks down, leading to microtears and strain.
 While the condition is often described as an overuse injury, it’s actually more of a degenerative condition, as the damaged tissue cannot fully heal itself over time.

 The plantar fascia has a fairly limited blood supply, which can slow down healing (Miller & Latt, 2015).
-Factors like overuse, high-impact activity (e.g., running or dancing), systemic inflammation, poor foot mechanics, such as flat feet or high arches, or overall metabolic or nutritional health can make it more challenging for your body to repair these small injuries, allowing the pain to persist (Buchanan et al., 2024).
+Factors like overuse, high-impact activity (e.g., running or dancing), systemic inflammation, poor foot mechanics, such as flat feet or high arches, or overall metabolic or nutritional health — specifically nutrients that support collagen repair like protein, vitamin C, and zinc — can make it more challenging for your body to repair these small injuries, allowing the pain to persist (Buchanan et al., 2024).

-Regenerative therapies can be particularly beneficial for plantar fasciitis because they can promote angiogenesis (new blood vessel growth) and repair vascular structures (Leeper et al., 2010).
+Regenerative therapies — which we’ll cover in more detail soon — can be particularly beneficial for plantar fasciitis because they can promote angiogenesis (new blood vessel growth) and repair vascular structures (Leeper et al., 2010).

 Who Is At Risk?